Steven Connor

-Steven Kevin Connor, FBA (born 11 February 1955) is a British literary scholar.
-Since 2012, he has been the Grace 2 Professor of English in the University of Cambridge and a Fellow of Peterhouse, Cambridge.
-He was formerly the academic director of the London Consortium and professor of modern literature and theory at Birkbeck, University of London.
+Steven Kevin Connor, FBA (born 11 February 1955) is a British scholar of literature, language and culture.
+He was formerly the Academic Director of the London Consortium, Professor of Modern Literature and Theory at Birkbeck, University of London, Grace 2 Professor of English in the University of Cambridge and Fellow of Peterhouse, Cambridge.
+He is currently Director of Research in the Digital Futures Institute, King's College, London.